cds-hooks/docs/docs/specification/current.md

 `id` | REQUIRED | *string* | The {id} portion of the URL to this service which is available at<br />`{baseUrl}/cds-services/{id}`
 `prefetch` | OPTIONAL | *object* | An object containing key/value pairs of FHIR queries that this service is requesting that the CDS Client prefetch and provide on each service call.
 The key is a *string* that describes the type of data being requested and the value is a *string* representing the FHIR query.<br />See [Prefetch Template](#prefetch-template).

+Note that CDS server can host multiple entries of CDS service with the same `id` for different `hook`s.
+This allows a service to update its advice based on changes in context as is discussed in [*update stale guidance*](#update-stale-guidance).

 ### HTTP Status Codes

 Code | Description